 WA Seniors Awards

-Winners were announced at a gala cermony on Sunday 6 November 2016.
+Winners of the 2017 awards were announced at a ceremony on Sunday 22 October:

 Seniors Week is an annual state-wide celebration that recognises and thanks seniors for their contributions to the community.
 Activities throughout Seniors Week are designed to challenge negative stereotypes of seniors and present a positive image of ageing.
 Promoting intergenerational celebrations is also a priority.

-Eligible seniors can get SilverSport funding for a range of sport or active recreation activities delivered by clubs, community organisations, businesses and recreation centers.
-To be eligible, residents need to be 60 years or over and have a health care card or pensioner concession card.
+To be eligible, applicants needed to be residents of the trial areas, aged 60 years or over and have a health care card or pensioner concession card.

-For more information visit the Department of Sport and Recreation.
+For more information visit the Department of Local Government, Sport and Cultural Industries .